ashthespy/Atom-LaTeX/README.md

 ## Features

 Atom-LaTeX is currently under active development.
 More features coming soon.
-Some features have screencasts available in the `Screencasts` section.
+Some features have screenshots/screencasts available [here](https://github.com/James-Yu/Atom-LaTeX/blob/master/GALLERY.md).
 Have a check!

 - Compile LaTeX with BibTeX
 - Preview PDF with build-in viewer